baileywhitbread/personal-site/README.md

 # personal-site

- This is my personal website [baileywhitbread.com](https://baileywhitbread.com)
+This is my personal website [baileywhitbread.com](https://baileywhitbread.com).

+It is written in R Markdown and outputs the html you are seeing.